BBC World News Komla Dumor Award 2020 for Journalists in Africa (Funded to the UK)

 Deadline: March 16, 2020

-The BBC is seeking a rising star of African journalism for the BBC World News Komla Dumor Award, now in its fifth year.
+Applications for the BBC World News Komla Dumor Award 2020 are now open.
 The BBC World News Komla Dumor Award will be made to an outstanding individual living and working in Africa, who combines strong journalism skills, on air flair, and an exceptional talent in telling African stories with the ambition and potential to become a star of the future.

-To apply for this prestigious award, you must be currently living and working as a journalist in Africa.
+- You must be currently living and working as a journalist in Africa

 - The ability to identify and pitch a strong original African story idea, aligned to the BBC editorial guidelines

 - Wide and up-to-date knowledge and understanding of the African continent, including politics, business, culture, history and sport